qglht/RepAL/README.md

 ### 1 : Simulations

-Use 3D attractor dynamics to show if RepAL metric is relevant to capture compositional problem solving and compositional learning.
+Use 3D attractor dynamics to show if RepAL metrics are relevant to capture compositional problem solving and compositional learning.

 ####  Code Structure
 - dsa_analysis : Folder containing the code to compute the dynamical similarity between the models
-- analysis_lorenz_1.ipynb : Creation of different Lorenz Attractors and similarity analysis between them
-- compositional.ipynb : Creation of compositional motifs and similarity analysis between them
-- analysis_lorenz_2.ipynb : Analysis of the evolution of the similarity between the models during training, simulated by adding noise of different strengths to the motifs
+- notebooks/nalysis_lorenz_{x}.ipynb : Test cases for RepAL metrics to assess ratio-like behavior and noise-robustness

 #### How to use
-- select kernel created with poetry
-- change parameters in the config.yaml file
+- change parameters in the config.yaml file (DSA parameters and simulations parameters)
 - run notebook of your choice

 ### 2 : Application to RNN models trained on neurotasks

-Use the validated metrics to apply them to a known case of compositional learning and problem solving
+Use the validated metrics to apply them to a known case of compositional learning and problem solving in Recurrent Neural Networks (RNNs) trained on a set of neurotasks

 #### Code Structure
 - main: Folder containing the code to train the models on the neurotasks
-- notebooks/analysis_rnn_{x}.ipynb : Analysis of the activity and representation of the models
+- notebooks/analysis_rnn_{x}.ipynb : Analysis of the activity and representation of the models corresponding to paper figures
 - sbatch: Folder containing the scripts to run the training on the cluster
 - config.yaml : Configuration file for the training
 - src: Folder containing the code to train the models and analyze the results

 #### How to use (in order of execution)
 - generate the data: sbatch sbatch/generate_data.sh
-- train the models: sbatch sbatch/train.sh
+- train the models: sbatch sbatch/train_PDM.sh
-- compute dissimilarity of computational dynamics of models: sbatch sbatch/dissimilarity.sh
+- compute dissimilarity of computational dynamics of models: sbatch sbatch/dissimilarity_PDM.sh
-- compute dissimilarities of learning dynamics of models: sbatch sbatch/dissimilarity_over_learning.sh
+- compute dissimilarities of learning dynamics of models: sbatch sbatch/dissimilarity_over_learning_PDM.sh
-- analysis of the results: notebooks/analysis_rnn.ipynb
+- analysis of the results: notebooks/analysis_rnn_{x}.ipynb

 ### 3 : Application to Mamba models trained on neurotasks

-Use the validated metrics to apply them to a known case of compositional learning and problem solving
+Use the validated metrics to apply them to a known case of compositional learning and problem solving but this time on State Space Models (SSMs) Mamba trained on a set of neurotasks

 #### Code Structure
 - main: Folder containing the code to train the models on the neurotasks
-- notebooks/analysis_mamba.ipynb : Analysis of the activity and representation of the models
+- notebooks/analysis_mamba.ipynb : Analysis of the activity and representation of the models corresponding to paper figures
 - sbatch: Folder containing the scripts to run the training on the cluster
 - config.yaml : Configuration file for the training
 - src: Folder containing the code to train the models and analyze the results

 #### How to use (in order of execution)
 - generate the data: sbatch sbatch/generate_data.sh
-- train the models: sbatch sbatch/train.sh
+- train the models: sbatch sbatch/train_mamba_PDM.sh
-- compute dissimilarity of computational dynamics of models: sbatch sbatch/dissimilarity_mamba.sh
+- compute dissimilarity of computational dynamics of models: sbatch sbatch/dissimilarity_mamba_PDM.sh
-- compute dissimilarities of learning dynamics of models: sbatch sbatch/dissimilarity_over_learning_mamaba.sh
+- compute dissimilarities of learning dynamics of models: sbatch sbatch/dissimilarity_over_learning_mamba_PDM.sh
 - analysis of the results: notebooks/analysis_mamba.ipynb

 ## References